9 Gifts for the Golf Fanatic in Your Life, Chosen By a Golf Fanatic

 Better data for better scores

-Given that we carry computers around in our pockets all day, it would make sense we take advantage of that by installing Arccos sensors on our golf clubs.
+Given that we carry computers in our pockets all day, it makes sense to take advantage of that by installing Arccos sensors on our golf clubs.
 These allow you to know how far you hit each club by keeping track of your stats over time.

 If you analyze the data right, you won't just know how many fairways you're missing (ahem, I mean, hitting), you'll know what your tendencies are under pressure and in heightened moments.
 Golf is complicated, but if you can use the data to get better at course management, you'll be able to play and practice smarter.
 Systems start at $99.